Understanding Bible Covenants! Part 4 Israel’s New Husband

 Joh 8:44 Ye are of your father the devil, and the lusts of your father ye will do.

 Did you see what Jesus said to the natural nation of Israel?
 He said that they were children of their father and that their father was the devil.
-This makes it almost impossible for you not to realize that in order for them to be Satan’s children, Satan must be in covenant and married to Israel.
+This makes it almost impossible for us not to realize that in order for them to be Satan’s children, Satan must be in covenant and married to natural Israel.
 What we see is the identity of the male in the covenant relationship to the natural nation of Israel being the female.
 A simple husband and wife relationship that has produced children.
 These are of course spiritual and not natural children.
+Satan is not having natural sex with natural women like they did in Genesis 6.
+Satan learned that this was illegal and many of his angels were cast into chains awaiting judgement for doing this (Jude 1:6).
 We know that Satan like God is a spiritual being.
-We can conclude that because God can be married to Israel any spiritual being can be married to Israel, it is only logical.
+We can conclude that because God can be married to Israel any spiritual being can be married to Israel, it is only logical common sense.

 Why Was the Law Given to Israel?

-Let’s change subjects a bit here and continue by asking what was the purpose of God giving the law?
+Let’s change subjects a bit here and continue by asking what was the purpose of God giving Israel the law?
 Why was the law given to Israel in the first place?
-I have heard many say it was to show man how bad they were and to show that they were incapable of living up to God’s standard of excellence.
-I do not deny that could be a part of the purpose of the law.
+I have heard many say it was to show man how bad they were and to teach them that they were incapable of living up to God’s standard of excellence.
+I do agree with that and I do not deny that could be a part of the purpose of the law.
 But, I have found that when God does something He usually accomplishes more than one thing at a time.
-Humans tend to focus on getting one thing done at a time.
-But I have learned from being a computer programmer, that the true power occurs when you are able to accomplish many tasks simultaneously.
+Many humans tend to focus on getting one thing done at a time.
+But I have learned from being a computer programmer, that the true demonstration of power occurs when someone is able to accomplish many tasks simultaneously.
+In computer terminology this is called multi-tasking and God does this everyday just listening to billions of people praying simultaneously.
 Here is a verse that will help to shed some light on this subject of why God gave Israel the law:

 Rom 7:7 What shall we say then?
 Is the law sin?
 God forbid.
 Nay, I had not known sin, but by the law: for I had not known lust, except the law had said, Thou shalt not covet.